vprime/croplands_web/README.md

 This is a [web application](https://croplands.org) for visualizing and interacting with the training and validation data.
 The application lives on an Amazon S3 bucket with a Cloudfront layer in front of the bucket.

-The web application was originally created by [github.com/justinwp](Justin Poehnelt).
+The web application was originally created by [Justin Poehnelt](https://github.com/justinwp).
 See the companion api at [github.com/justinwp/croplands](https://github.com/justinwp/croplands)

 ### Docker Run Command